mills32/Adplug-for-8088-86/README.md

   Edlib Tracker format 1 - not well supported.

 I want to add: Adlib Tracker 2 (A2M OPL2), Twin Tracker (DMO), HSC-Tracker by Electronic Rats (HSC), Sierra games (SCI), and Lucasarts (LAA).
-Also I want to add a custom RAD format I created (RAP), in which channels 0 and 1 are used to send commands to Sound Blaster to play PCM Drums.

 ESP: